-In episode seven, comic book creator and illustrator Georgina Chadderton, aka George Rex, joins us to discuss the ninth Discworld novel:
+In episode seven, comic book creator and illustrator Georgina Chadderton, aka George Rex, joins us to discuss Terry Pratchett’s ninth Discworld novel:

 Faust Eric!
 Published in 1990 – alongside four other novels, making it one of Pterry’s most prolific years – it’s a shorter novel, originally published in a large format with lavish illustrations by Discworld cover artist Josh Kirby.
 (Also, fair warning to the pun-averse: Elizabeth really goes to town in this one…)

-Eric Thurslow is surprised to find that the demon he has summoned looks suspiciously like a wizard – but not as surprised as the inept “wizzard” Rincewind is to have been summoned.
-Freed from the Dungeon Dimensions, he now finds himself compelled to grant wishes to an adolescent demonologist – and to his even greater surprise, he’s able to do it!
-Meanwhile, following along behind him across space, time and dimensions, Rincewind’s faithful Luggage is catching up to its master – and just as well, because the Prince of Hell isn’t too pleased that his plans for Eric have gone awry…
+Eric Thurslow is surprised to find that the demon he has summoned looks suspiciously like a wizard – but not as surprised as the inept “wizzard” Rincewind is to be summoned.
+Freed from the Dungeon Dimensions, he finds himself compelled to grant wishes to an adolescent demonologist – and to his even greater surprise, he’s able to do it!
+Meanwhile, following him across space, time and dimensions, Rincewind’s faithful Luggage is catching up to its master – and just as well, because the Prince of Hell isn’t too pleased that his plans for Eric have gone awry…

 Guest Georgina Chadderton (aka George Rex) is a comic book creator and illustrator based in Adelaide.
 You can find her delightful autobiographical comics online at georgerexcomics.com, and at @georgerexcomics on Instagram.
 George was in Melbourne for a residency with 100 Story Building, where Ben works facilitating creative writing workshops for young people.
 George’s Etsy shop is full of cool comics, postcards, badges and prints.